V4Fire/Client/src/base/b-router/README.md

 ### Specifying a path to a route

 When we are using an engine that tied routes with some URL-s, as the History API engine do, we need to specify the special path that works as a blueprint to form route URL.
-Just look to the example below.
+Just look at the example below.

 ```js
 export default {